ai4waifu/sxo-framework/readme.md

 ## ✅ What SXO Guarantees

-SXO guarantees package-level contracts, not universal language compatibility.
+SXO guarantees an open, package-level path for Mathematica and MATLAB users, not universal commercial-kernel equivalence.
 A package documents the input forms it accepts, the result categories it returns, its runtime requirements, and the diagnostics it can produce.
-The common TypeScript layer keeps these contracts consistent across dialects.
+Feature matrices make supported, partial, and unsupported states visible so migration can proceed without hidden gaps.
 Athena supplies the mathematical runtime behind the supported operations.

 SXO also guarantees that package boundaries are explicit.
-Simple Math syntax is not silently interpreted as Wolfram Language.
-MATLAB frontend behavior is not presented as MATLAB execution.
+Wolfram-style input stays in `@sxo/mathematica`.
+MATLAB-style input stays in `@sxo/matlab`.
 Native and WASM packages identify their different operational constraints.
-This makes it possible to build reliable tooling even while feature coverage expands.
+This makes it possible to grow into a stronger open alternative while keeping each capability honest.

 ## 🚧 What SXO Does Not Guarantee

-SXO does not guarantee that every expression accepted by a dialect is executable, that every renderer is reversible, or that a familiar function name has identical semantics across languages.
+SXO does not yet guarantee that every expression accepted by a dialect is executable, that every renderer is reversible, or that a familiar function name has identical semantics to Mathematica or MATLAB in every case.
 It does not guarantee the performance profile of native and WASM on every workload.
 It does not provide a general sandbox for arbitrary untrusted programs.
 It does not replace authentication, authorization, cancellation, request limits, or deployment observability.

-These limits are intentional.
-Honest boundaries let users compose SXO with their own application policies and let the project improve individual dialect features without changing the identity of the underlying mathematical result.
+These limits are intentional during growth.
+Honest boundaries let Mathematica and MATLAB users migrate piece by piece and let the project expand coverage without turning partial support into a false compatibility promise.

 ## 🧯 Troubleshooting Checklist